 - a copy of the course schedule bulletin from the institution you will be attending that clearly indicates the meeting times and days for the course, along with a copy of the academic calendar

-- Bring the "Tentative Approval of Courses" form, signed by the DUS, along with the supporting documentation, to your academic dean's office.
-The dean will REVIEW your materials to ensure that the course is equivalent to a Duke "semester course credit" in terms of the number of "contact hours" and will specify the amount of credit that can be transferred to Duke upon completion of the course. *When your academic dean signs the "Tentative Approval of Courses" form, the pre-approval process will be complete.
+- Bring the signed "Tentative Approval of Courses" form, along with the supporting documentation, to your academic dean's office.
+The dean will review your materials to ensure that the course is equivalent to a Duke "semester course credit" and will specify the amount of credit that can be transferred to Duke upon completion of the course. *When your academic dean signs the "Tentative Approval of Courses" form, the pre-approval process is complete.

-- Complete the approved course(s) at the visited institution and arrange for the visited institution to send an OFFICIAL electronic or hard-copy transcript directly to the Office of the University Registrar.
-Hard copies must be sent in a SEALED envelope.
-(You must earn a C- or better to receive Duke credit for work completed at another US university.
-Your grade, however, will not be recorded at Duke and will not be included in your GPA.)
+- Complete the approved course(s) at the visited institution and arrange for the visited institution to send an official electronic or hard-copy transcript directly to the Office of the University Registrar.
+Hard copies must be sent in a sealed envelope.

 If you plan on studying abroad you will need to contact the Global Education Office for Undergraduates.